On Exotic Consistent Anomalies in (1+1)$d$: A Ghost Story: Introduction

 For a discrete internal symmetry group $G$ in a (1+1)$d$ non-spin QFT, the inflow paradigm suggests that the 't Hooft anomalies have the same $H^3(G, {\rm U}(1))$ classification as the (2+1)$d$ Dijkgraaf-Witten theories \cite{Dijkgraaf:1989pz}.
 The same classification can also be deduced from a purely (1+1)$d$ perspective \cite{Gaiotto:2014kfa,Bhardwaj:2017xup}.\footnote{The (1+1)$d$ classification is achieved by the pentagon identity, which arises as the consistency condition for the fusion category of symmetry defect lines, or equivalently from the finite Wess-Zumino consistency condition applied to patch-wise background gauge transformations. } According to the inflow paradigm, the chiral central charge $c_- \equiv c - \bar c$ of a (1+1)$d$ non-spin CFT must be a multiple of eight, because only then can the gravitational anomaly be canceled by a properly quantized (2+1)$d$ gravitational Chern-Simons action.
 Similarly, the level $k_- \equiv k - \bar k$ of a {U(1)} internal symmetry in a non-spin CFT must be an even integer for the {U(1)} anomaly to be canceled by a (2+1)$d$ {U(1)} Chern-Simons.

 The above quantization conditions are violated by the holomorphic $bc$ ghost system.
 Recall that $b$ and $c$ are left-moving anti-commuting free fields with weights $\uplambda$ and $1-\uplambda$.
 For integer $\uplambda$, the holomorphic $bc$ ghost system is a non-spin CFT, but has $c_- = 1 - 3(2\uplambda-1)^2 \in 2\bZ$ and $k_-=1$, suggesting that the gravitational and {U(1)} anomalies cannot be canceled by inflow of familiar Chern-Simons actions.
-On the other hand, the consistency and locality conditions lead to weaker quantization conditions $c_- \in 2\bZ$ and $k_- \in \bZ$ that are precisely satisfied by the holomorphic $bc$ ghost system.
+On the other hand, as will be seen in Section~\ref{Sec:Pure}, the consistency and locality conditions lead to weaker quantization conditions $c_- \in 2\bZ$ and $k_- \in \bZ$ that are precisely satisfied by the holomorphic $bc$ ghost system.

-The $bc$ ghost system has a {U(1)} ghost number symmetry, which exhibits a mixed gravitational anomaly: On any Riemann surface, it is conserved up to a background charge proportional to the Euler characteristic.
+The $bc$ ghost system has a {U(1)} ghost number symmetry that exhibits a mixed gravitational anomaly: On any Riemann surface, it is conserved up to a background charge proportional to the Euler characteristic.
 In \cite{Nakayama:2018dig}, it was pointed out that the mixed gravitational anomaly, albeit consistent, cannot be canceled by the inflow of a relativistic {classical action} if the boundary (1+1)$d$ spin connection is to be matched with the bulk (2+1)$d$ spin connection.
 However, a non-relativistic inflow is possible using the renowned Wen-Zee topological term \cite{Wen:1992ej,Han:2018xsv}.
-In this paper, we propose a relativistic inflow that matches the boundary (1+1)$d$ spin connection with a bulk SO(2) gauge field.
+In this paper, we propose a {\it relativistic} inflow that matches the boundary (1+1)$d$ spin connection with a bulk SO(2) gauge field.

 Another slightly bizarre feature of the mixed gravitational anomaly is the non-existence of an improved stress tensor with covariant anomalous conservation.
 Recall that a consistent anomaly requires the current to be defined via the variation of background fields, and the resulting anomalous conservation equations are generally not gauge-covariant.
-By adding Bardeen-Zumino currents \cite{Bardeen:1969aa}, the consistent current can often be improved to a covariant one, {\it i.e.} with covariant anomalous conservation equations.
-The covariant currents are no longer equal to the variation of background fields, and do not satisfy the Wess-Zumino consistency condition.
-We show that this improvement is not possible for the mixed gravitational anomaly at hand.
+By adding Bardeen-Zumino currents \cite{Bardeen:1969aa}, the consistent current can often be improved to a covariant one, {\it i.e.} with covariant anomalous conservation equations, but the covariant currents are no longer equal to the variation of background fields, and do not satisfy the Wess-Zumino consistency condition.
+For the mixed gravitational anomaly at hand, we show that this improvement is not possible, and only the consistent anomaly exists.